777arc/PySDR/content/pyqt.rst

  plotWidget = pg.plot(title="My Title")
  plotWidget.plot(x, y)

-where x and y are typically numpy arrays just like with matplotlib's plt.plot().
+where x and y are typically numpy arrays just like with matplotlib's :code:`plt.plot()`.
 However, this represents a static plot where the data never changes.
 For our spectrum analyzer we want to update the data inside of our worker thread, so when we initialize our plot we don't even need to pass it any data yet, we just have to set it up.
 Here is how we initialize the Time Domain plot in our spectrum analyzer app:

 .. code-block:: python